PPM Express Help Center

 Creating project tasks

-To create project tasks perform the following:
+To create project tasks, perform the following:

-1. Open the project where you would like to add tasks => click on the Task management icon in the left upper part of the Project Dashboard
+1. Open the project where you would like to add tasks => click on the View Tasks or the Task Management icon in the left upper part of the Project Dashboard

 2. Navigate to the PPM Express Tasks section and click the New Task button.